humblefeet/hike-hitch/README.md

 When I tried to fix my tables and run the server.
 This error showed after trying to created a trip.
 So I was forced to return to the original state of my code.
 ![Imgur](https://i.imgur.com/4U2GKy6.png)

+## IceBox (Future  features)

+1. Search  trails  available
+2. Link trips to all users on trip
+3. Users can add photos to profile or trails
+4. Users can communicate to other hikers on trip they are doing
+5. Users can see distance to trail head and determine gas prices